Questions that would probably be asked frequently

 - 2006 tournament was also held at the Red Lion, with 102 players.

 - 2007 first one-day tournament Feb 3rd.
-Jane Bissonnette plans to direct more one-day tournaments.
+Jane Bissonnette continues to direct more one-day tournaments.

 [ Return to Top ]